golemfactory/golem-architecture/gaps/gap-25_golem_certificates/gap-25_golem_certificates.md

 Details of how the holder of the certificate is permitted to use the Golem network.
 The content of this property is governed by the Permissions schema.
 ##### Signature

-This object contains the details of the signature validating the subject and providing tamper protection for properties in the `certificate` object.
+This object contains the details of the signature validating the subject and providing integrity protection for properties in the `certificate` object.
 It defines the following properties:
 - `algorithm` the cryptographic algorithm that was used to create the signature, it requires two details:
   - `hash` the hash function used to create the fingerprint of the signed data
   - `encryption` the cryptographic algorithm used to encrypt the fingerprint
-- `signer` for certificates the signer can be an object containing a signed certificate or the string `self` meaning that the certificate was self signed (aka Root certificate)
+- `signer` for certificates the signer can the string `self` meaning that the certificate was self signed (aka Root certificate) ot an object containing a signed certificate.
+We opted to include the full certificate as it is easier to handle and understand when opening the JSON certificate in a text editor.
+We do not anticipate long certificate chains where this would a problem and we think that requiring the certificate to be accessible via the internet would limit the usage for individuals.
 - `value` the encrypted fingerprint that can be decrypted via the signer's public key for verification

 #### Permissions